rapid7/re2-java/README.md

 ### Options  ###

-Object `com.logentries.re2.Options` encapsulates possible configuration values and should be more or less equivalent to RE2::Options from C++ interface.
+Object `com.logentries.re2.Options` encapsulates possible configuration used while creation of RE2 object and it should be more or less equivalent to RE2::Options from C++ interface.
 It can be passed as a second argument to RE2 constructor.

-It uses several setter methods to set the configuration value:
+It uses several setter methods to set the configuration values:

     Options opt = new Options();
     opt.setNeverNl(true);